eanthony76/mini-projects/household_debt/README.md

 ### c.
 Missing Values:
 - Largest missing values in "high" column
 - Going to impute these missing cells with the mean of the previous three years and the next found value for that given county.
 (11/15/23)
+- Having a difficult time imputing the values.
+Continues to say I have missing values, though I don't know how.

 ### d.
 Visualization:
 - YData ProfileReport does this automatically